 As part of its Core Curriculum, Notre Dame requires every student to learn philosophy.
-In Fall 2015, working with a team of pedagogy-minded PhD students, the College of Arts and Letters, and our Office of Digital Learning, I designed and launched a completely redesigned course — God and the Good Life (or GGL).
-The course immerses students in the great debates about the nature of belief, what kind of life is worth living, and what exactly morality requires of us.
-Serving about 150 students per section, we pair large “forum-style” current event debates with a unique and intensive peer-lead discussion group experience.
-Between 30-40 students return each semester to serve as undergraduate GGL Fellows, taking more advanced courses on philosophical dialogue and leading GGL discussion sections.
+In Fall 2015, working with a team of pedagogy-minded PhD students, the College of Arts and Letters, and our Office of Digital Learning, I designed and launched a completely redesigned intro course — God and the Good Life (or GGL).
+The course immerses students in the great debates about the nature of belief and doubt, what kind of life is worth living, and what exactly morality requires of us.
+Serving about 150 students per section, we pair large “forum-style” current event debates with a unique and intensive peer-lead dialogue group experience.
+Between 30-40 students return each semester to serve as undergraduate GGL Fellows, taking more advanced courses on philosophical methods and leading GGL discussion sections.
 The course also has a significant digital component: interactive texts, interviews, and short films — all resources which our students help us to create and which make sophisticated ideas approachable.

 The GGL team frequently leads outreach events to groups both within ND and the public at large, and we are always happy to share resources with other educators.
 Contact Meghan or Justin to learn more.